 I have been a photographer since I was a young child, at first as a documenter of events.
 I still have my first Brownie camera and all of the out-of-focus, sloping pictures I took with it.
 As the artist in me emerged, the camera came to replace the paintbrush as my tool of choice as I explored photography as an art form.
 Cameras and photography have changed quite a bit since my first Brownie camera, and I’m still enjoying the ride.

 I originally started the Photoeclectia blog a few years ago when I joined some others in a “one photograph per week” challenge.
 The Photoeclectia blog has since become my playground for ongoing work that makes its way (sometimes makes its way, should make its way) to my main website.
-I’m currently involved in a themed once-a-week challenge that I’m enjoying immensely.
-It’s especially fun to see how other photographers involved in the challenge translate the themes.
+I often become involved in one photo per week themed challenges.
+It’s especially fun to see how other photographers involved in these challenge translate the themes.
 Please be sure to weigh in on what you like or don’t like about the photos I post here.
-Almost all of the ones I’ve posted this year are part of the challenge.

 If you’d like to see the main collection of my work, please visit http://www.photoeclectia.com.